antoninkriz/CTU-TimeTable-Generator/kos-loader/README.md

             "name": "Kvantové algoritmy a programování",
             "parallels": [
                 {
+                    // Parallel number, should not be null and should be uniqe for a course, but I can't promise anything "num": 101,
+                    // P = Lecture, C = Tutorial, L = Lab
+                    "type": "C",
                     // Parallel capacity or null
                     "capacity": 32,
-                    // Parallel number, should not be null but I can't promise anything "num": 101,
+                    // Number of spots already taken
+                    "occupied_places": 18,
+                    // Is this class full?
+                    "is_full": false,
+                    // Is it possible to join this parallel?
+                    "can_register": true,
                     // List of all events of a given parallel, this shouldn't be empty "timetable": [
                         {